slingercode/ednoesco.com/src/content/blog/crafting-an-interpreter.md

 }
 ```

 The reason for me to explain this kind of functions in my code it's the use of the `advance` function.
-Sure, the function creates a token but I can discus that later but the goal is the advance function.
+Sure, the function creates a token (I can discus that later) but the goal is the `advance` function.
 I'm calling that function because I'm retrieving the current char and after the match char statement finishes the next char is required, so maybe there is a unique advance conditional that could happen when creating a new token.
 In this point I'm creating single tokens (`+`, `*`) and also _"multiple"_ tokens (`=` or `==`) but the comment or the identifiers need an special advance condition.